badger/home/tutorial.md

 ### App icons don't appear correctly

+If you cannot scroll to the row which contains your app, there may be a problem with your app icon.

 - Ensure that it is exactly 52x52 pixels and is black-and-white.
 - Check that the filename ends in ".jpg" (not ".jpeg"), or ".png" if you have a Universe 2024 badge.
 - Check that the filename starts with "icon-" followed by the exact (case-sensitive) name of your Python file before the dot.